Lvdl1999/ProgrammeerProject/README.md

 The main idea is to make it possible to search for recipes based on the users searchterm.
 Some possible additional ideas:

--	Create a crocerylist of the ingredients
+-Create a crocerylist of the ingredients

--	Add your own recipe
+-Add your own recipe

--	Share your ideas via social media
+-Share your ideas via social media

-- Prerequisites
+## Prerequisites

 I am going to use an API with recipes.
-Here are some links to what I’ve found so far: https://www.food2fork.com/about/api https://developer.edamam.com/edamam-recipe-api http://api2.bigoven.com/web/documentation/recipes
+Here are some links to what I’ve found so far: https://www.food2fork.com/about/api

+https://developer.edamam.com/edamam-recipe-api

+http://api2.bigoven.com/web/documentation/recipes

 Review on similar apps: